citylights521/Bamazon/README.md

 Claire Gibeau

 ## Feedback
-This was my first time working in My.SQL.
-It was interesting to see how you can manipulate and call upon the information input in Workbench (My.SQL GUI).
 The most time-consuming part of this project was making the inventory total adjust according to the customer input.
 This entailed comparing the quantity the customer requested of a product to the number available, changing the number if appropriate, and then returning the purchase total if there was sufficient stock available.